6/18/2026

 In this blog, we’ll be covering some of the best evidence-based strategies to help students with disabilities strengthen their reading comprehension skills.

 So, what exactly is reading comprehension?
-Gough and Tumner (1986) described reading comprehension as the product of decoding and language comprehension.
-This was known as The Simple View of Reading.
+Gough and Tunmer (1986) described reading comprehension as the product of decoding and language comprehension.
+This was known as the Simple View of Reading.
 For students with learning disabilities, comprehension can be particularly difficult.
 One reason for this is the difference between automatic thinking and cognitive thinking.

 For example, let's say you ask two students to spell the word “car.”
 Student A writes down the word in two seconds and is ready to move on immediately.
 This is automatic thinking.
 Student B’s thought process might include questions like, “Does car start with a c or a k?
 Is the second letter an a?
 The last letter is an r.
 How do I write an r?”
 This is cognitive thinking, which involves actively thinking about every step in the process before acting.

-According to this article from the Michigan Reading Journal, students with learning disabilities typically have to use a tremendous amount of effort to actively think about learning.
+According to this article in the Michigan Reading Journal, students with learning disabilities typically have to put in a tremendous amount of effort to actively think about learning.
 They also tend to need more modeling and practice than other students.
-Because these students might lack the cognitive processing skills it takes to read and write, they tend to avoid doing those activities—which puts them even further behind their peers.
+Because these students might lack the cognitive processing skills needed to read and write, they tend to avoid those activities, which puts them even further behind their peers.

 Provide Explicit Instruction

-Explicit instruction is a key component of a Structured Literacy approach to reading, which is a term coined by the International Dyslexia Association.
+Explicit instruction is a key component of an approach to reading called Structured Literacy, which is a term coined by the International Dyslexia Association.
 Students with learning disabilities greatly benefit from explicit, step-by-step instructions for every part of the literacy acquisition process—especially reading comprehension.
 “Explicit instruction” just means that teachers are stating exactly what is expected, defining terms, modeling, giving examples, and including step-by-step directions on the board for students to follow.

 Build on Students’ Prior Knowledge